MorenaDlamini/MORDLA616_PTO2405_ChadBosch-MORENADLAMINI_DJS06-Surname_DJS06/array-methods/README.md

 1. Ensure you have [Node.js](https://nodejs.org/) installed on your system.
 2. Clone or download this repository.
-3. Open a terminal and navigate to the project directory.
+3. Open a terminal and navigate to the project directory named array-methods.
 4. Run the following command to execute the script:
    ```sh
    node main.js